Our Handy Guide to Caring for Ex-Battery Hens

 Water

 The hens will need a constant supply of water in the day.
-Although after the first couple of days they will not need it at night whilst they roost.
-Whilst in the cages or on the barn floor they will have got water from a nipple feeder, which only gives them a drop at a time.
+Whilst in the cages or on the barn floor they will have got water from a small, metal drip feeder, which only gives them a drop at a time.
 This means that they have never drunk with their heads down before.

 Bad Behaviour

 The hens will have to re-establish a pecking order.
 After all they probably are not from the same cage.
 This means that they may peck at each other and some fighting may occur.
-This is natural and will settle down usually within a few days, but you should keep an eye on the hens and make sure no one is getting seriously picked on or hurt.
+This is to be expected and will usually settle down within a few days, but you should keep an eye on the hens and make sure no one is getting seriously picked on or hurt.

 A common reason for bullying is that the hens do not have enough space to get away from one another.
 If you can provide them with more space you will find the fights settle down.

-Fights often start over food, so try putting more than one bowl of food in different areas of the coop.
+Fights often start over food, so try putting more than one bowl of food in different areas of the garden or enclosure.
 The dominant hen will not be able to guard them all at once.

-You can also add distractions in the coop to give the hens something else to do rather than pick on one another.
+You can also add distractions to give the hens something else to do rather than pick on one another.
 Try hanging up shiny CDs or a cabbage for them to peck at.

 The thing to remember is that these hens have been through a lot and the bad behaviour should stop within the week.
 Please be patient with them and look out for any hens that may be being bullied.
 You may feel a bit like a referee for the first few days, but things will settle down.